 Welcome to my academic website and thank you for your interest in my work.

 My name is Berend van der Kolk and currently I work as an assistant professor at IE Business School in Madrid.
 I am interested in how people behave in organizations and the role of management practices such as performance measurement in shaping this behavior.
-With my co-authors, I address research questions such as “What is the impact of management practices on employee motivation?” (link), “How can social and financial goals be balanced?” (link), and “What are the ethical implications of accounting instruments?” (link) I research and teach topics related to accounting, psychology, organization studies and philosophy, and make use of both qualitative (e.g. interviews) and quantitative (e.g. surveys) research methods.
+With my co-authors, I address research questions such as “What is the impact of management practices on employee motivation?” (link), “How can social and financial goals be balanced?” (link), and “What are the social and ethical implications of performance measurement?” (link) I research and teach topics related to accounting, psychology, organization studies and philosophy, and make use of both qualitative (e.g. interviews) and quantitative (e.g. surveys) research methods.

 I hold degrees in Accounting (BSc, MSc), Business Administration (MSc) and Philosophy (BA) from the University of Groningen, where I also defended my Ph.D. thesis in 2016.
 I held visiting positions at the London School of Economics and the University of Sydney, and I am an associate editor of the Spanish Journal of Finance and Accounting, and an editorial board member of the Journal of Accounting Education.
 In 2020, I was included on the Thinkers50 radar, an annually published list of emerging management thinkers.